Preparedness is everyone's job

 How to take care of your family pets:

-- Store food and water for them in your disaster supply kit, keep their tags up-to-date.
+- Store food and water for them in your disaster supply kit, and keep their tags up-to-date.

 - Look for information on how and where you can temporarily shelter your pets during and after a disaster.

 3. Practice Your Disaster Plan

 After you have sat down with your family and written your plan — practice it.
 Start by having family members meet at a designated spot outside your home — like you would after a fire.
 Know how to respond in the event of any disaster — whether to stay put indoors, or evacuate your neighborhood by car.
 If you need to evacuate, know the proper procedures and routes as determined by your local authorities.

 4. Build a Disaster Supply Kit for Your Home and Car

 If you are stranded in your car or have to be self sufficient at home until help arrives, you need to have a disaster kit with you.
 Your home disaster supply kit should have at least the following items and be kept in containers that can be easily carried or moved such as backpacks, plastic totes, or suitcases.
 Carry a kit in your car for emergencies when you are on the road.

 - At least a 3-day supply of non-perishable food, and water for all family members.
 Replace water every six months.
 Restock food items.